Bajiquan: History

-In any case, all sources agree on the fact that Wu Zhong traveled a lot, and that it was only at the end of his life that he devoted himself to teaching Baji Quan.
-It is presumed that the legend of Lai and Pi simply symbolizes the martial knowledge that Wu Zhong was able to acquire throughout his life, probably from the study of the other styles of the region, and that he crystalized it in the form of Baji Quan.
+In any case, all sources agree on the fact that Wu Zhong traveled a lot, and that it was only at the end of his life that he devoted himself to teaching bajiquan.
+It is presumed that the legend of Lai and Pi simply symbolizes the martial knowledge that Wu Zhong was able to acquire throughout his life, probably from the study of the other styles of the region, and that he crystallized it in the form of bajiquan.

-In addition, the ancient name of Bajiquan is believed to have been written as Bǎzi quán, with the first historical reference to Baji quan appears in military treaty called "Jixiao Xin Shu" (纪效新书) written by general Qi Ji-guang (戚继光, 1528 - 1588).
-It is inferred that Bajiquan may have been a well-established martial art during the 16th Century.
-It is postulated that the martial art's name was Bǎzi quán, and that it was later changed to Bajiquan by Wu Zhong.
-However, this information is contested by some.